 In April 2013, we announced that we had set a goal of hiring 5,000 veterans and their family members into career opportunities over the next five years, consistent with our commitment to equal employment opportunities.
 In November of 2013, we doubled the five year commitment to 10,000.
-Currently, we’ve hired more than 8,700 veterans since January 2013 and are well on the way of achieving our goal.
+In 2016, we fulfilled that commitment to hire 10,000 veterans two years early.

 AT&T supports Blue Star Families and their networking events for military spouses and the Wounded Warrior Project in their mission to honor and empower warriors through no cost programs available to members across the country.